-The core elements composes in a way, where the body gets time to adapt to the training, which means it’s not a good idea with several hard training days in a row.
+The core elements are put together in a way, where the body gets time to adapt to the training, which means it’s not a good idea with several hard training days in a row.
 It is also important that the training spreads evenly over the weekdays, and that you do not compress them to a few days after each other.

 The basic training

-Without the basics, there is often a tendency to speed up the training and make it to intensive too early, which makes it hard to complete races both mentally and physically.
-In addition, you increase the risk of injuries and it contributes to destroy some of the motivation and the joy of running and hereby the training in the future.
+Without the basics, there is often a tendency to speed up the training and make it too intensive too early, which makes it hard to complete races both mentally and physically.
+Besides, you increase the risk of injuries and it contributes to destroying some of the motivation and the joy of running and hereby the training in the future.

-Basic training takes place at all levels, and is just as important for the experienced runner, who will provide a good basis for his marathon training as for the beginner, which starts up with jogging just a few minutes.
+Basic training takes place at all levels and is just as important for the experienced runner, who will provide a good basis for his marathon training as for the beginner, who starts up with jogging just a few minutes.
 We all have to practice the fundamentals.

 How the content in your marathon-training program composes, depends on your current running experience but remember this:

-As long as you do something on a consistent basis, whether it is just walking a few kilometres in the beginning, you will have progress.
+As long as you do something consistently, whether it is just walking a few kilometers in the beginning, you will make progress.
 You begin to obtain the physiological improvements and benefits we talked about earlier.

-Basic Training for beginners and runners with very little experience in long distance running takes longer time than basic training for the more experienced runners, since it is not a good idea to speed up the training volume to fast.
+Basic Training for beginners and runners with very little experience in long-distance running takes a longer time than basic training for more experienced runners since it’s not a good idea to speed up the training volume too fast.
 Experienced runners, still have much of the basic shape from last season.
 They are also adapted to a greater training volume.

-Intermediate experienced runners only need about 10-12 weeks with basic training.
-However, many beginners will “suffer” if they only train in 12 weeks before their training intensifies.
-As beginner, you should train for at least 18 to 20 weeks before the training intensifies, and before you begin to think about participating in races, if you want to run with maximum performance.
-If you have experience from another sport, you can eventually shorten the weeks.
+Intermediate experienced runners only need about 10-12 weeks of basic training.
+However, many beginners will “suffer” if they only train for 12 weeks before their training intensifies.
+As a beginner, you should train for at least 18 to 20 weeks before the training intensifies, and before you begin to think about participating in races if you want to run with maximum performance.
+If you have experience in other sports, you can, if necessary shorten the weeks.